-Collegiate Athletics
+> Collegiate Athletics

 There are many opportunities to pursue athletics at the collegiate level; NCAA, NAIA or NJCAA.
 If a student is interested in pursuing athletics after high school he/she should consult his or her counselor and head coach.
-For complete information about requirements visit the respective organizations' website: NCAA www.ncaa.com, NAIA www.naia.org or NJCAA www.njcaa.org.
+For complete information about requirements visit the respective organizations' website: NCAA www.ncaa.com, NAIA <a